knative/client/conventions/cli.md

 - `update` updates a resource.
 - `delete` deletes a resource,

-For a given resource, there should be parallelism between arguments to `create.` and `update` as much as possible and where it makes sense
+For a given resource, create and update should use the same arguments as much as possible and where it makes sense.

 Other domain-specific verbs are possible on a case-by-case basis for operations that go beyond basic CRUD operations.

 ### Identifier

 For the `CRUD` operations `describe`, `create`, `update`, `delete` the identifier is the resource's name and is required as a positional argument after the commands.
-I.e. its the last argument that does not start with a flag prefix `-` or `--`.
+For example it is the last argument that does not start with a flag prefix `-` or `--`.
 `list` operations don't use a resource name.

 Other identifiers can be plugin names or other entities' identifiers.